Our Staff

 Kevin received his Bachelor’s in Communications from the University of Memphis in 2002.
 In 2009, he completed his Master’s Degree in Executive Leadership from Christian Brothers University.
 He received his doctorate in Organizational Leadership and Learning from Vanderbilt University in 2021.
 He is a Standards for Excellence Licensed Consultant, and he has received his Certificate of Board Education from BoardSource.

 Kevin was named one of Memphis’ Top 40 Under 40 by Memphis Business Journal in 2011.
 He is the 2013 recipient of the Ruth J. Colvin and Frank C. Laubach Award for Excellence in Community-Based Adult Literacy from ProLiteracy in Washington, DC.
 Kevin won the Excellence in Nonprofit Leadership Award from the Alliance for Nonprofit Excellence in 2015.
-He has also been named a Power Player by Inside Memphis Business in their Power Players issue since 2014,.
+He has also been named a Power Player by Inside Memphis Business in their Power Players issue since 2014.
 Kevin was also the recipient of the 2015 Innovation Awards by Inside Memphis Business.
 In 2018, he was honored as an exceptional Bridge Builders alumni by BRIDGES, Inc. In 2021, he was named 150 for 150 by Christian Brothers University.
 In 2022, he was named one of the CEOs of the Year by Memphis Magazine.

 Andrea Hill

-She has been named one of the 2017 Top 40 Under 40 Urban Elite professionals.
+She was named one of the 2017 Top 40 Under 40 Urban Elite professionals.
 She was also named one of the 2018 Memphis Business Journal Top 40 Under 40 professionals.
 She was awarded the National Urban League Young Professionals Inaugural Heroes In The Movement Award.
 She is the 2017 Junior League of Memphis– Provisional of the Year, Community Foundation of Greater Memphis- GIVE 365 member, Association of Leaders in Volunteer Engagement Board member, Leadership Memphis Alumni, and a member of Alpha Kappa Alpha Sorority Incorporated.
 Andrea is also a proud supporter of WKNO.

 Dorian Hines